It’s Blooming at These 7 Beautiful Gardens in Victoria, BC!

 Formerly the Glendale Gardens and Woodland, the Horticulture Centre of the Pacific (or Gardens at HCP for short) weaves horticulture education in with public gardens.

-You’ll find a wide variety of gardens here, including the largest outdoor Bonsai garden in Canada, a native plant garden, the Doris Paige winter garden and even a vegetable garden.
+You’ll find a wide variety of gardens here.
+They include the largest outdoor Bonsai garden in Canada, a native plant garden, the Doris Paige winter garden, a cutting garden, a lily garden, a Mediterranean garden and even a vegetable garden.

-Other popular HCP gardens include a cutting garden, a lily garden and a Mediterranean garden.
-With so much variety, this is one of the best gardens to see in BC!
+With so much variety, the Horticulture Centre of the Pacific is another one of the best gardens to see in BC!

 The cafe, Charlotte & the Quail, serves a brunch-style menu that changes often, with many different drink options.
 It’s open seasonally so make sure to check the website for hours.